 I hold space for you, so you can hold space for your clients.

-Therapists become better at their craft when given space to explore the reactions, emotions and relational impulses that pop up in their work and in their lives.
+Therapists become better at their work when given space to explore the reactions, emotions and relational impulses that pop up in their work and in their lives.
 Competence certainly requires skill building and knowledge of best practices, but it also requires a commitment to knowing, understanding, and regulating ourselves first.

-I have advanced training and ongoing interest in: Interpersonal Neurobiology, Attachment Theory, Psychobiological Approach to Couple Therapy (PACT), EMDR and trauma processing, Psychodynamic theory, modern analytic group process, relational feminist theory, chronic shame, high sensitivity.
+I have advanced training and ongoing interest in: Interpersonal Neurobiology, Attachment Theory, Psychobiological Approach to Couple Therapy (PACT), EMDR and trauma processing, Psychodynamic theory, modern analytic group process, The Person of the Therapist Model, relational-cultural theory, chronic shame, high sensitivity.